momer/code-query-mcp/README.md

 - Logging for debugging import issues

 ## Troubleshooting

+### Claude doesn't recognize the MCP commands
+If you try to use `import_data()` directly and Claude doesn't recognize it:
+1. **Restart Claude** after installing/updating the MCP server
+2. Use explicit requests like: "Use the code-query MCP to import data..."
+3. Check the MCP is installed: Run `claude mcp list` in terminal
+4. Verify the server has no errors: Check the MCP logs

+### MCP tools not appearing
+If the MCP tools aren't available in Claude:
+1. Ensure the server.py file has no syntax errors
+2. Check that all `Tool` imports are correct (not `types.Tool`)
+3. Restart Claude to reload the MCP server
+4. Try reinstalling the MCP: `claude mcp remove code-query` then add it again

 ### No JSON files found
 - Ensure your JSON files match the pattern `agent_*_review.json` or `*.json`